Sex Crimes Defense Attorney Massachusetts

 Being accused of a sex crime can make you feel isolated and ashamed, even when you know the truth of what happened.
 These charges carry enormous social stigma, and the legal consequences are severe.

-We have defended people facing these exact charges for nearly 30 years, and we understand what you’re experiencing.
+We have defended people facing these exact charges for over 30 years, and we understand what you’re experiencing.
 Call today for a free consultation.

 Calm seas after the storm of a criminal charge.